servuscms/servus/README.md

 A `GET` to `https://<ADMIN_DOMAIN>/api/sites` can be used to get a list of all the sites belonging to a key.

 NB: Both requests require a [NIP-98](https://github.com/nostr-protocol/nips/blob/master/98.md) authorization header to be present, which will be validated and used to decide which Nostr pubkey the request is referring to!

+## Blossom API

+Servus also implements the [Blossom API](https://github.com/hzrd149/blossom) and therefore acts as your personal Blossom server.

 ## Admin interface